WordPress/gutenberg/docs/designers-developers/developers/data/data-core-block-editor.md

 <a name="getBlockInsertionPoint" href="#getBlockInsertionPoint">#</a> **getBlockInsertionPoint**

-Returns the insertion point, the index at which the new inserted block would be placed.
-Defaults to the last index.
+Returns the insertion point.
+This will be:

+1) The insertion point manually set using setInsertionPoint() or showInsertionPoint(); or
+2) The point after the current block selection, if there is a selection; or
+3) The point at the end of the block list.

+Components like <Inserter> will default to inserting blocks at this point.

 _Parameters_

--   _state_ `Object`: Editor state.
+-   _state_ `Object`: Global application state.

 _Returns_

--   `Object`: Insertion point object with `rootClientId`, `index`.
+-   `Object`: Insertion point object with `rootClientId` and `index`.

 <a name="getBlockListSettings" href="#getBlockListSettings">#</a> **getBlockListSettings**